brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 ::: bq
 [2]{.pnum} In both cases, the argument list has one argument, which is the initializer expression.
-[ *Note*: This argument will be compared against the first parameter of the constructors and against the implicit [or explicit]{.addu} object parameter of the conversion functions.
+[ *Note*: This argument will be compared against the first parameter of the constructors and against the [implicit]{.rm} object parameter of the conversion functions.
 — end note
  ]
 :::